Prepare for Arrival

 Each room has cable available with approximately 100 channels.
 There are televisions in the lounges, but if it’s possible, it’s nice to have one in your room.

 If you have a computer or are thinking about getting one, it’s a great idea and there is plenty of space.
 All of our rooms are equipped with wireless internet.
-You’ll find minimum requirements and lots more information on the Information Technology Services site.
+You’ll find minimum requirements and other information on the Information Technology Services site.

 If you buy a small fridge (roughly between $50.00 and $90.00) and use it for your four years at Eckerd, you can donate it to our Trash 2 Treasure sale before you graduate.
 Renting is much more expensive, costing over $200.00 per year.